 In view of the losses incurred by the Company your Directors have not recommended anydividend for the FY ended 31 March 2020.

 TRANSFER TO RESERVES

-In view of losses incurred by the Company during the year no amount has beentransferred to the General Reserve for the financial year ended 31 March 2016.
+No amount has been transferred to the General Reserve for the FY ended 31 March 2020.

 CHANGE IN NATURE OF BUSINESS